Addiction: Subcultural model

 Historically, addiction has been viewed from the etic perspective, defining users through the pathology of their condition.
 As reports of drug use rapidly increased, the cultural model found application in anthropological research exploring western drug subculture practices.

 The approach evolved from the ethnographic exploration into the lived experiences and subjectivities of 1960s and 70s drug subcultures.
-The seminal publication "Taking care of business", by Edward Preble and John J. Casey, documented the daily lives of New York street-based intravenous heroin users in detail, providing insight into the dynamic social worlds and activities that surrounded their drug use.
-These findings challenge popular narratives of immorality and deviance, conceptualizing substance abuse as a social phenomenon.
-The prevailing culture can have an influence on drug taking behaviors, along with the physical and psychological effects of the drug.
+The publication "Taking care of business", by Edward Preble and John J. Casey, documented the daily lives of New York street-based intravenous heroin users in detail, providing insight into the dynamic social worlds and activities that surrounded their drug use.
+Singer writes that this work reframed substance use as a social phenomenon rather than a matter of immorality or deviance.
+The prevailing culture can influence drug-taking behaviors, along with the physical and psychological effects of the drug.
 To marginalized individuals, drug subcultures can provide social connection, symbolic meaning, and socially constructed purpose that they may feel is unattainable through conventional means.
-The subcultural model demonstrates the complexities of addiction, highlighting the need for an integrated approach.
-It contends that a biosocial approach is required to achieve a holistic understanding of addiction.
+On this account, a biosocial approach is required for a holistic understanding of addiction.

-Critical medical anthropology model

-Emerging in the early 1980s, the critical medical anthropology model was introduced, and as Merrill Singer offers 'was applied quickly to the analysis of drug use'.
-Where the cultural model of the 1950s looked at the social body, the critical medical anthropology model revealed the body politic, considering drug use and addiction within the context of macro level structures including larger political systems, economic inequalities, and the institutional power held over social processes.

-Highly relevant to addiction, the three issues emphasized in the model are: